Open-CMSIS-Pack/Zephyr-ST/README.md

 2. In the CMSIS view, click on **...**, use **Select Active Solution from workspace**, and choose an option.
 3. Press the **Manage Solution Settings** button.
 In the dialog, select the target board and application.
 4. Press the **Build solution** button to build the example.
-5. Press the **"Build solution"** button to build the example.
-6. Start the CMSIS Debugger.
+5. Start the CMSIS Debugger.